Cold Stratifying Seeds in 7 Days: Two Fridge Methods for Seed Stratification

 1) Ensure your seed requires cold and moist stratification.
 Some natives do not, so make sure to read your germination instructions carefully.

-2) Grab a reusable container and either a marker or a label, and record the name of the plant, the date you started stratification and then I add in 4 check boxes under the word 'fridge' and another three check boxes under the word 'freezer'.
+2) Grab a reusable container, and label the name of the plant, the date you started stratification and then I add in 4 check boxes under the word 'fridge' and another three check boxes under the word 'freezer'.
 Alternatively, you can use a plastic bag and permanent marker.

 3) Combine your seed and a sterile medium (I like vermiculite and perlite) in your reusable container or bag and add enough water to wet the mixture, but not enough that there's water swishing around.
 You want the medium to be sterile, that is new or sterilized (by leaving it out in the sun for example) because you will be leaving the seed in a moist environment long enough for mold to form otherwise, which can kill your seed.
 I don't recommend using soil, sand or paper towel for this reason.